-5.24 Any person making a relevant representation that wishes to speak or be represented at a Licensing Sub-Committee or Licensing Committee hearing is expected to inform the Licensing Authority of their intention at least five working days before the hearing.
+5.25 Any person making a relevant representation that wishes to speak or be represented at a Licensing Committee or Sub-Committee hearing is expected to inform the Licensing Authority of their intention at least five working days before the hearing.
 Failure to do so may result in such a person not being heard, although the Chair may exercise their discretion and allow the person to speak.

-Personal licences
+Personal Licences